|

 control~

-We use guard llamas to protect our sheep and
+We use guard llamas to protect our sheep and goats.
+We

 losses due to coyotes, mountain lions, or stray dogs wandering